Websoft9Archive/ansible-erpnext/docs/else-faq.md

 #### Which install solution for this ERPNext?

-Although official provides three installation methods, we use the **Manual installation** method.
+Use Docker installation, you can access our [Docker-Compose for ERPNext](https://github.com/Websoft9/docker-erpnext) open source project on Github

+#### Can I install ERPNext by **Manual installation**?

-The general installation process of ERPNext is as follows:
+Yes, the general installation process of ERPNext is as follows:

 1. Use the **bench** command to initialize a Frappe framework
 2. Install ERPNext app